 What is Zwiebelkuchen?

 The word "Zwiebelkuchen" translates to English as "onion cake".
-But it's really more of a savory pie than a cake, which is why I lovingly refer to it as German onion pie.
+But this German pastry is really more of a pie than a cake, which is why I lovingly refer to it as German onion pie.
+And while many traditional Zwiebelkuchen recipes are made with just onions, I love the addition of an apple, making it Zwiebelkuchen mit Äpfeln.

 - Onion - I recommend using a sweet onion or yellow onion for the best caramelized flavor and warm color.